Skip to main content

-AAMI Park provides the missing link to Melbourne’s world class array of sporting venues.
-It offers a dedicated rectangular pitch stadium, for football (soccer) and the rugby codes.
+AAMI Park provides the missing link to Melbourne’s array of sporting venues, providing a rectangular pitch for football (soccer) and the rugby codes.
 The brief to build an iconic and clever stadium was certainly realised.

 Arts Centre Melbourne